-Exercise your right and Make your voice heard...Vote in 2021!
+Remember all elected officials have executive powers and can potentially enforce executive orders.
+So, exercise your right, and make your voice heard in our upcoming local, state and congressional elections...Vote in the 2025 Municipal election (local) & the 2026 Midterm election (state and congressional).
 Learn more at Aggies Vote.
 Stay informed about upcoming elections and GET REGISTERED TO VOTE TODAY at TurboVote.